fumeapp/laranuxt/readme.md

 ### running your dev environment
 * run `yarn api` (alias for `./artisan serve`) in another terminal for our laravel API
 * run `yarn dev` in one terminal for our nuxt dev setup

-### byobu
-I've also included a simple [byobu](http://byobu.co/) script that starts everything up, just change `PROJECT` to your project folder name
+* I've also included a simple [byobu](http://byobu.co/) script that starts everything up, just change `PROJECT` to your project folder name

 ### AWS configuration (WIP)
-* you can find `cloudinit-ami.sh` in `config/` which when configured and used as user-data will fire up an instance w/ the latest and all its dependencies to make an AMI
+* You can find `cloudinit-ami.sh` in `config/` which when configured and used as user-data will fire up an instance w/ the latest and all its dependencies to make an AMI
-* you can find `cloudinit-delploy.sh` in `config/` which when configured can be used with a [Launch Configuration](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchConfiguration.html) to spin up more instances when needed
+* You can find `cloudinit-delploy.sh` in `config/` which when configured can be used with a [Launch Configuration](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchConfiguration.html) to spin up more instances when needed
+* The following are stipulations for these scripts to wrok functionality
+  * You use the Amazon Linux 2 AMI
+  * You have an s3 bucket holding your deploy keys and `.env` files, default to `${PROJECT}-vault`
+    * key would be in `s3://project-vault/keys/` as `id_rsa`
+    * envs would be in `s3://project-vault/envs/` as `env-${branch}` (env-staging, env-master, etc)
-* using these configs nuxt.js will run on port `3000` and then Laravel will run on port `8000`, you can make a [Target Group](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) for each of these sending `80` and/or `443` to `3000`
+* Using these configs nuxt.js will run on port `3000` and then Laravel will run on port `8000`, you can make a [Target Group](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) for each of these sending `80` and/or `443` to `3000`